jrbr/cscs/Project_files/README.md

 * _Other Files_
-	* binaryFnctns - not necessary for current iterations.
+	* binaryFnctns.py - not necessary for current iterations.
 Functions used to set and run the model to classify various binary operations (and, or, xor, nor)
 	* file.gv - an example print of the draw_network() function